Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Experiments and Discussions

 Furthermore, the real-world applicability of the system was evaluated using six key metrics, as summarized in Table~\ref{tab:eval}:

 \begin{itemize}

 \item Task Decomposition Accuracy: Evaluates the correctness of translating user instructions into robot-specific sub-tasks.
 Generally, the system demonstrated strong decomposition capabilities.
-However, failures occurred once with commands involving negation or implicit spatial constraints, such as misinterpreting the spatial relation in the instruction \textit{assemble the word BE but do not move B}, incorrectly placing the E cube on the left instead of the right.
+However, failures occurred once with commands involving negation of spatial constraints, such as misinterpreting the spatial relation in the instruction \textit{“assemble the word BE but do not move B”}, incorrectly placing the E cube on the left instead of the right.

-\item Task Completion Success: Measures the degree to which the final robot arrangement matches the intended user commands, achieving an overall success rate of 80\%.
-Two failures were due to inaccuracies in the global semantic map that impacted aerial path planning, with one case resulting from initial decomposition errors.
-This indicates robust task execution overall, though sensitive to upstream perceptual inaccuracies.

-\item Global Map Construction Accuracy: Assesses the accuracy (87\%) in combining local semantic maps into a consistent global map.
-The system was effective in correcting overlapping labeling errors but struggled with errors in isolated local maps, highlighting its reliance on redundancy to maintain robustness.
+\item Semantic Map Construction: Evaluates the accuracy (87\%) of merging local semantic maps into a consistent global map.
+The system effectively corrected overlapping labeling errors; for instance, when one local map misclassified an object but others provided the correct label, the LLM reconciled the discrepancy.
+However, it struggled with errors in isolated local maps.
+For example, when a letter “L” was misrecognized as “I” and no other local map observed the same region, leaving the system without cross-validation to correct the mistake.
+This illustrates its reliance on redundancy across local observations to maintain robustness.

+\item Task Completion: Across all task types (A–C), the system achieved an overall success rate of 80\% (15 trials), demonstrating reliable robustness in executing complex multi-step tasks.

+\item Failure Source: Among the three observed failures, two originated from inaccuracies in the global semantic map construction that impaired aerial path planning, and one stemmed from initial decomposition errors.
+No failures occurred at the execution layer, confirming that low-level controllers remained stable once valid plans were provided.
+These results indicate that the primary but rare sources of error lie in high-level reasoning and semantic perception rather than motion control.

-\item Collisions Count: Records the frequency of collisions (average of 0.68 per pick-transport-place operation).
-Note that this count also includes minor collisions or slight contacts.
-Quantitative error analysis (Figure \ref{fig:sysvsground truth}) indicates that these collisions primarily arise from measurable deviations in estimated object positions and orientations, as well as inherent limitations in motion control precision.
-Particularly in cluttered scenarios, minor collisions are occasionally inevitable since the motion planner seeks a globally optimized path that balances collision avoidance with overall task efficiency.
-Nevertheless, the relatively low collision rate confirms the system's robustness in semantic navigation and manipulation tasks.
+\item Collisions: Records the frequency of collisions, averaging 0.68 per pick–transport–place operation.
+This number also accounts for minor contacts that did not affect task success.
+Quantitative error analysis (Figure~\ref{fig:sysvsground truth}) shows that most collisions stem from small deviations in estimated object poses and inherent limits of motion control precision.
+In cluttered scenarios, such minor contacts are occasionally unavoidable, as the planner prioritizes an optimized global path that balances collision avoidance with efficiency.
+Importantly, these collisions never prevented task completion, confirming the robustness of the system in semantic navigation and manipulation tasks.